ApprenticeDave/VSCodeKnowledgeMap/README.md

 # Visual Studio Code Knowledge Map README

 Knowledge and relationship tooling for Visual Studio which tracks relationships between concepts, files, and information within the folder that is open including sub folders.

 ## Features

 This feature enables the following features:

-* Visual Relationship map between files and concepts in files.
-* Simple note taking and note linking functionality with markdown support.
-* Code relationship visualisation
-* Summary Generation
+- Shows a graph of all the files in a workspace and their relationships relative to the folder structure
+- Allows for users to click nodes and open files

 For example if there is an image subfolder under your extension project workspace: